 The restaurants are adorned with wonderfully colourful umbrellas, and there’s a wide range of dining options.
 This can make picking a spot challenging, so take a look at our section on restaurants along the River Walk further on in the post to help you decide where to eat.

-Some quick tips though would include Casa Rio, which is the oldest restaurant on the River Walk, as well as Justin’s ice cream, for excellent ice cream!
+Some quick tips though would include Casa Rio, which is the oldest restaurant on the River Walk, as well as Justin’s Ice Cream, for excellent ice cream!

 Go Shopping

 If you love shopping, the San Antonio River Walk has you covered.
-There are a number of shopping locations along the riverwalk, but perhaps the most well-known and largest is the Shops at Rivercentre (formerly known as the Rivercenter Mall).
+There are a number of shopping locations along the riverwalk, but perhaps the most well-known and largest is the Shops at Rivercenter (formerly known as the Rivercenter Mall).

-There’s also outdoor seating around the lagoon area and even hotels available – see our guide to where to stay on the River Walk below for more information on these.
+There’s also outdoor seating around the lagoon area and even hotels available.
+See our guide to where to stay on the River Walk below for more information on these.

 Another popular shopping destination on the River Walk is the La Villita Historic Arts Village.
 This art community is home to several art galleries, as well as stores selling a variety of items, including souvenirs, customised jewelry, pottery and regional folk art.

-Visit the Museum Reach section of the River Walk
+Visit the Museum Reach Section of the River Walk

-The San Antonio River Walk was extended in 2009 to include an area north of the city which is home to a number of museums and other attractions, including the Pearl Brewery.
+The San Antonio River Walk was extended in 2009 to include an area north of the city which is home to a number of museums and other attractions, including the Pearl District.
 This section of the riverwalk is known as the Museum Reach.

-Attractions in the area include the Witte Museum, the San Antonio Zoo, the DOSeum, San Antonio Museum of Art and Pearl Brewery.
-This river walk runs through Brackenridge Park, which is also home to a Golf Course and Japanese Tea Garden.
+Attractions in the area include the Witte Museum, the San Antonio Zoo, the DoSeum, San Antonio Museum of Art and the Pearl District.
+The Pearl is a former brewery turned into a lively neighbourhood of restaurants, boutique shops, and a popular Saturday morning farmer’s market.
+This section of the River Walk also runs through Brackenridge Park, which is home to a golf course and Japanese Tea Garden.

 Note that most museums have an admission fee.
-If you plan on seeing a number of paid attractions in the city, then we suggest checking out either the GoCity San Antonio Explorer Pass or the San Antonio CityPASS to see if they can save you some money.
+If you plan on seeing a number of paid attractions in the city, then we suggest checking out either the GoCity San Antonio Essentials Pass or the San Antonio CityPASS to see if they can save you some money.

 Take in a Show

-Designed as part of the original riverwalk by architect Robert Hugman, the theater is split across the river, with the stage on the north side and the 800 person seating area on the south side.
+Designed as part of the original riverwalk by architect Robert Hugman, the theatre is split across the river, with the stage on the north side and the 800 person seating area on the south side.

-When it was built, the Aztec theater was designed to be highly decorated and opulent.
+When it was built, the Aztec Theatre was designed to be highly decorated and opulent.
 As the name suggests, the style focuses on Aztec design, with columns, artwork, murals and sculpture working together to give a feel for ancient Mexican temples.

 In terms of shows, the Aztec primarily hosts musical performances, however there are also other shows available.
 You can see the full listings here.